charlesb/dataframe-rules-engine/README.md

 ```

 As of version 0.1, only `FATAL` and `WARN` are accepted.
 If omitted, the severity level is set to `FATAL` by default and
 the rule will fail if not valid.
-On the other hand, if the severity level is set to `WARN`, then the rule will never fail
+On the other hand, if the severity level is set to `WARN`, then the rule will not fail
-although the invalid counter will be incremented.
+although it will show as invalid.

 ### MinMax Rules
 It's very common to build rules to validate min and max allowable values so there's a helper function